reppocs/myansible/README.md

 `ansible-playbook -K --ask-vault-pass run.yml`

-This will install and configure everything, but not do gnome or i3 without adding the appropriate tags.
+This will install and configure everything, except i3 or gnome.
+If you want those, use the tags, baby!
 The default theme is nord, because I like nord.
 If you want to change the theme, you can use the `theme` variable in the playbook run.
 The following are the currently configured themes.

 - dracula
 - gruvbox